 4. For website insights, we use Matomo/Piwik, an Open Source solution that we host ourselves.
 The last two bytes of visitors’ IP addresses are anonymized; hence no individual users can be identified.
 Automatic emails from the website are sent using Postmark.
 Intercom is used for support.

 5. Since we don’t store any information, such requests aren’t applicable to us.

-6. We can’t provide any information to the court.
-A court wouldn’t be able to require logging in our jurisdiction – but in case it did happen we would move the company abroad.
+6. OVPN has proven in court that no logs are stored.
+Furthermore, a court wouldn’t be able to require logging in our jurisdiction – but in case that changes in the future, we would move the company abroad.
 OVPN has insurance that covers legal fees as an additional layer of safety, which grants us the financial muscles to refute any requests for information.